cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 `MetaSanity -d genomes/ -c PhyloSanity.ini PhyloSanity 2>eval.log`

+If we liked, we could specify an output directory using the `-o output_directory` flag.
+We may also overwrite the **BioMetaDB** directory name by using `-b biometadb_name`.

-Depending on your system, this may run for several hours.
+Depending on your system and the number of genomes, this may run for several hours.

-Once **PhyloSanity** is complete, the project directory structure will resemble the following:
+Once **PhyloSanity** is complete, the default project directory structure will resemble the following:

 <pre><code>test-run/
 ├── genomes/